-- Medical ethics: This is a course which covers aspects of moral and legal ethical practices in the healthcare field.
+- Medical ethics: This is a course that covers aspects of moral and legal ethical practices in the healthcare field.
 It includes many topics such as end-of-life discussions and patient privacy.

-- Radiobiology: This course teaches you how about natural and man-made radiation, and who living tissues are affected by radiation.
+- Radiobiology: This course teaches you how about natural and man-made radiation, and what living tissues are affected by radiation.

-- Pathology: This will be a class which studies diseases and illnesses in humans.
+- Pathology: This will be a class that studies diseases and illnesses in humans.

 - Positioning Classes: These classes will teach you how to properly position patients to obtain the best diagnostic images

 - Labs: You will experiment with different machine settings, and will learn how to properly care for and clean the machines.
 You will also learn IV insertion and learn how to take a patient's vital signs.